panosprvo/ga-image-reconstruction/README.md

-##Genetic Algorithms and Image Reconstruction: how different recombination mechanisms impact algorithmic performance
+## Genetic Algorithms and Image Reconstruction: How Different Recombination Mechanisms Impact Algorithmic Performance

 > This project was part of my Computer Science MSc course at Birkbeck, UoL.
 > It was the final project submitted as part of my final dissertation.